jasminebahremand/spotify-hit-song-analysis/README.md

 **Top Spotify Songs 2023:** https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023

-The CSV (`spotify-2023.csv`) is included in this repo, so you don't need to download it separately from Kaggle.
+The CSV (`spotify-2023.csv`) is included in this repo and loaded automatically by the notebook, so there's no separate download from Kaggle.
 (Original source: Kaggle, linked above.)

 ---